FTC Defense Lawyer

 - Negotiating amicable investigation closure or settlement

-National news outlets such as BBC World News call on Richard for featured commentary on digital media, online advertising and Internet related legal and regulatory issues.
-He is recognized within the industry as a leading Internet marketing and regulatory defense lawyer and is frequently in the news as a columnist for publications such as Leading Internet Case Law, Data Protection Leader, Digital Business Lawyer, MarketingProfs, Law360 and Privacy Law Bulletin on a variety of regulatory issues related to the risks and liabilities in the Internet marketing industry.
+Digital marketers, tech companies, legal professionals, consumer protection agencies, lawmakers, politicians, and national and international news outlets such as BBC World News call and rely upon Richard Newman for legal regulatory compliance programs, first class government enforcement action and investigation defense, and featured commentary and poignant analysis on advertising, marketing and media.
+He is recognized within the industry as a leading Internet marketing and regulatory defense lawyer and is frequently in the news as a columnist for publications such as National Law Review, Leading Internet Case Law, Data Protection Leader, Digital Business Lawyer, MarketingProfs, JDSupra, Law360 and Privacy Law Bulletin on a variety of regulatory issues related to the risks and liabilities in the Internet marketing industry.

 The breadth of Richard’s skills and experience sets him apart from other FTC defense lawyers and enables him to successfully assist clients to navigate CID responses in a practical and thoughtful manner, and to limit the potential disruption and cost of compliance.